- Search The Registry

 Shaw is widely remembered for the question he posed to Democratic U.S. presidential candidate Michael Dukakis at his second Presidential debate with George H. W. Bush during the 1988 election, which Shaw was moderating.
 Knowing that Dukakis opposed the death penalty, Shaw asked Dukakis if he would support an irrevocable death penalty for a man who hypothetically raped and murdered Dukakis's wife.
 Dukakis responded that he would not; some critics felt he framed his response too legalistically and logically and did not address it sufficiently personally.
 Other critics thought the question inflammatory and unwarranted at a presidential debate.

 In 2001, at the age of 60, Bernard Shaw decided to retire from CNN.
-He now spends time with his wife, Linda, and two children.
+He spent time with his wife, Linda, and two children.
 Shaw says he misses his colleagues, but he does not miss working.
 He appeared in Robert Wiener’s book Live from Baghdad.
 He appeared as a character in the 2002 HBO film of the same name where Robert Wisdom portrayed him.

 On January 4, 2006, CNN analyst Jack Cafferty relayed an anecdote about Shaw when discussing the role of the media in the Sago Mine disaster.
 Cafferty said on CNN's Situation Room that when conversing with Shaw about why he was the only anchor covering the 1981 assassination attempt on Ronald Reagan not to report that James Brady was dead, Shaw said that he didn't go on air with the information because he didn't have confirmation with "anyone in the room."
 According to Cafferty, Shaw did not report the erroneous information when all the network anchors did.